Ecogenomics/GTDBTk/README.md

 -- Random seed option MSA trimming step has been added.
 This allows reproducible results.
 -- The directory data configuration is now using a variable GTDBTK_DATA_PATH. see chapter [pip installation](#pip-installation).
 -- Species classification based on ANI threshold specific to each reference genomes.
--- summary.tsv outputs have 3 new new columns: aa_percent,red_values and fastani_reference_radius.
+-- summary.tsv outputs have 4 new new columns: aa_percent,red_values and fastani_reference_radius,warnings.
 -- "align" function now supports the same custom trimming GTDB will be performing.
--- returns closest reference genome to summary file (even if the ANI is less than 95%).
+-- Classify function returns closest reference genome to summary file (even if the ANI is less than 95%).
+-- This version requires a new version of the GTDB-Tk data package (gtdbtk.r86_v2_data.tar.gz) available [here](https://data.ace.uq.edu.au/public/gtdbtk/release_86/)

-- We recommend all users update to this version.
+- **We recommend all users update to this version**.

 **Note (Sept.
 20, 2018)**: